ChristK/workHORSE/README.md

 along with this program; if not, see <http://www.gnu.org/licenses/> or write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

+## Instalation
+The current version of workHORSE only supports Linux.
+Windows users will have to manually change the paths.

+workHORSE uses some large R objects that cannot be uploaded to GitHub due to their size.
+After you clone the GitHub repo please download the data files from (https://filedn.com/lj14yWNHbMFXQ0F4Fkti6a8/workHORSE_data_files) and untar them to your local workHORSE folder.

+We will release soon a Docker image to make installation of workHORSE straight forward